 Emotet is a banking Trojan that can steal data by eavesdropping on your network traffic.
 Its goal is to steal user credentials.
 Emotet is commonly spread by email, both using infected attachments as well as by embedded URLs in the email that download this Trojan.

-Due to the way Emotet spreads through your network, any infected machine on the network will re-infect machines which have been cleaned when they rejoin the network.
+Due to the way Emotet spreads through your network, any infected machine on the network will re-infect machines which have been previously cleaned when they rejoin the network.

-Malwarebytes products protect you from Emotet
+Malwarebytes products helps to protect you from Emotet.

 If you have Malwarebytes Endpoint Protection or Malwarebytes Endpoint Security installed on all endpoints/machines that are connected to your network, you are protected.

 If a protected endpoint encounters one of the following real-time protection notifications, it may be an indication there is an infected machine on your network.